 Investment advisory services provided by BLB&B Advisors, LLC (“BLBB”).
-BLBB is a Pennsylvania-based investment advisor registered with the Securities and Exchange Commission under the Investment Adviser Act of 1940.
+BLBB is a Pennsylvania-based investment advisor registered with the Securities and Exchange Commission under the Investment Advisers Act of 1940.
 Registration as an investment advisor does not imply a certain level of skill or training.
 The verbal and written communications of an investment advisor provide you with information you need to determine whether to hire or retain the advisor.
 For information pertaining to the registration status of BLBB, please access the United States Securities and Exchange Commission’s Adviser Information Web Site at http://www.adviserinfo.sec.gov/.

 Past performance does not guarantee future results.
 Market conditions can vary widely over time and can result in a loss of portfolio value.